entreri56/AIAimBot/README.md

 > **⚠️ EDUCATIONAL PURPOSES ONLY**
 >
 > This project is intended **solely for educational and research purposes** — to explore computer vision, real-time object detection with YOLO, and hardware-in-the-loop systems. **It is not intended for use in competitive online games.** Using this software in multiplayer games may violate the game's Terms of Service and result in permanent bans.
-I assume no liability for misuse.
+The authors assume no liability for misuse.

 ---